The Federal Student Loan Forgiveness Guide

 Step 7: Choose an income-driven repayment plan

-Now that we’ve provided you several examples and lots of education on the different repayment plans available — it’s time for you to pick your income-driven repayment plan.
+Now that we have provided you several examples and lots of education on the different repayment plans available — it’s time for you to pick your income-driven repayment plan.

-Step 8: Electronically sign the paperwork and it will get submitted to the loan service who you selected
+Step 8: Electronically sign the paperwork, and it will get submitted to the loan servicer that you selected